the21st/sotakgregor-blog/src/content/blog/prwatch.md

 prwatch --all <PR_URL>
 ```

-This option always waits for all checks to finish before sending a notification and terminating.
+With this option, the script waits for all checks to finish before sending a notification and terminating.